Skye (group): 2017–2019: Formation and debut

-In2It debuted with their EP Carpe Diem which signifies the shift from 'boy' to 'man'.
-The mini album, released on October 26, 2017, consists of songs from composers Duble Sidekick, Cha Cha Malone and Paul Rein.
+In2It debuted with their EP Carpe Diem, which signifies the shift from 'boy' to 'man'.
+The mini album, released on October 26, 2017, consists of songs from composers Duble Sidekick, Cha Cha Malone, and Paul Rein.
 The lead single, "Amazing", is a dance-pop song with chill trap sounds and a tropical beat.
 The music video for the lead single "Amazing" was filmed in Kolsai Lake National Park, Kazakhstan, on September 13, 2017.

-In2It made their debut on M Countdown on October 26, 2017, with the song "Amazing" from the album Carpe Diem, and on November 9 the song charted fifth place on the M Countdown Chart.
-In2It held 'In2It showcase "Carpe Diem" in Japan' from December 3 to 10, 2017.
-In2It held four concerts called "In2It Winter Paradise" in South Korea on December 24 and 25, 2017.
-In2It attended "2018 Taipei High City" New Year's Eve Countdown Party on December 31, 2017.
-In2It held their first Asia Tour in Singapore, Malaysia, and Indonesia on February 2, February 4, and February 10, 2018.
+In2It made their debut on M Countdown on October 26, 2017, with the song "Amazing" from the EP Carpe Diem; on November 9, the song charted fifth place on the M Countdown Chart.
+In2It held a Japanese showcase, named In2It showcase "Carpe Diem" in Japan, from December 3 to 10, 2017.
+In2It held four concerts, together called "In2It Winter Paradise", in South Korea on December 24 and 25, 2017.
+In2It attended the 2018 Taipei High City New Year's Eve Countdown Party on December 31, 2017.
+The group then held its first Asia Tour in Singapore, Malaysia, and Indonesia on February 2, February 4, and February 10, 2018.

 On March 26, 2018, MMO Entertainment announced that Kim Ri-ho would not be continuing with the group as he had been suffering from Ménière's disease.

-On April 19, 2018, In2It made their comeback with a single titled "Snapshot".
-In2It performed the song "Snapshot" as well as "Be Bop Baby" at KCON Japan on April 15, 2018, ahead of their comeback.
-They further performed at "Power of K Live" in Japan on April 30, and at "Dream Concert" held in Seoul World Cup Stadium on May 12, 2018.
+On April 19, 2018, In2It made their comeback with a single album titled SnapShot.
+In2It performed the lead song "Snapshot" as well as "Be Bop Baby" at KCON Japan on April 15, 2018, ahead of their comeback.
+They also performed at "Power of K Live" in Japan on April 30, and at "Dream Concert" held in the Seoul World Cup Stadium on May 12, 2018.